Minister van Polisie v Van der Vyver: Facts

-The most important issue concerned a link between a bloodstain on the floor of the deceased's bathroom, and a pair of sneakers worn by the accused.
-The latter had claimed as an alibi that he was at his office in Pinelands when the murder had taken place.
-If the State could prove that the bloodstain on the bathroom floor was made by the accused's shoe, that evidence would have destroyed his alibi.
+The most critical issue concerned a link between a bloodstain on the floor of the deceased's bathroom and a pair of sneakers the accused wore.
+The latter had claimed as an alibi that he was at his office in Pinelands when the murder occurred.
+If the State could prove that the accused's shoe made the bloodstain on the bathroom floor, that evidence would have destroyed his alibi.

-The police forensic expert, Superintendent Bruce Bartholomew, claimed that the bloodstain was definitely made by the accused's shoe.
-The police experts in Pretoria were not so sure.
+The police forensic expert, Superintendent Bruce Bartholomew, claimed the accused's shoe made the bloodstain.
+The police experts in Pretoria needed to be more sure.
 Bartholomew was, however, "a determined man."
-He sought and obtained permission to travel to the United States to consult "the leading expert on footprints," WJ Bodziak.
+He sought and obtained permission to travel to the United States to consult WJ Bodziak, "the leading expert on footprints".
 Although Bodziak strongly disagreed with Bartholomew's findings and told him so, the tenacious police officer returned home claiming the opposite: that Bodziak agreed with his findings.

 A few months later, police legal representatives spoke to Bodziak, who informed them that, in his opinion, there was no link between the shoe and the bloodstain.
-The state prosecutors were informed accordingly, and met Bartholomew to discuss the matter.
+The state prosecutors were informed accordingly and met Bartholomew to discuss the matter.
 He admitted he had misrepresented Bodziak's position.
 Still, the State persisted with its case, and Bartholomew continued with his original theory, which formed the basis of his testimony to the court.

 Only after "great expense" incurred by the Van der Vyver family did the court hear the truth, when Bodziak was flown out to give evidence and "totally discredited" Bartholomew's testimony.

-The trial court held that, in the absence of this disingenuous evidence, the state would have concluded that there was no basis on which to continue the prosecution.
+The trial court held that, without this disingenuous evidence, the state would have concluded that there was no basis on which to continue the prosecution.

-On appeal, Judge Fritz Brand held that the evidence of the State prosecutor was that he would have continued the prosecution, notwithstanding the absence of the Bartholomew evidence about the shoe and its connection to the bloodstain.
-Brand found the test adopted by the court, of whether or not the prosecutor's conduct was unreasonable, not to be applicable; the critical point was whether his evidence, tested without the benefit of hindsight, could be rejected by the court.
+On appeal, Judge Fritz Brand held that the evidence of the State prosecutor was that he would have continued the prosecution, notwithstanding the absence of Bartholomew's evidence about the shoe and its connection to the bloodstain.
+Brand found the test adopted by the court of whether or not the prosecutor's conduct was unreasonable not to be applicable; the critical point was whether his evidence, tested without the benefit of hindsight, could be rejected by the court.